check-sked/readme-generator/README.md

 Installation for readme-generator is simple.
 After cloning the readme-generator project to your local computer, simply run "npm i" in the root directory.

+Once you have completed these steps, you can enter `node index.js` in your terminal and begin producing your README.

 ## Usage

 _How to use the application:_

-User can leverage the application by generating descriptive readme files.
+Users can leverage the application by generating descriptive README files, or creating a simply produced skeleton for a larger and more descriptive README.

+It is designed for flexibility and to save time!

 ## Contributing